calledit/termkit/README.md

 # WebKit based browser for the terminal.
-Based on nodejs, chrome-remote-interface, and blessed
+Based on nodejs, chrome-remote-interface, and blessed I belive that chrome-remote-interface requires node v8.

-To enter a new url press the urlbar with our mouse scroll with your mouse scroll wheel
+To enter a new url press the urlbar with your mouse scroll with your mouse scroll wheel or pgup and pgdown

 ## Status

-Simple pages renders and are somewhat readable :)
+Simpler pages renders and are somewhat readable :)

 ## Looking for contributors
 Please come and help with the project.